LET’S GET STARTED

 Propagandists have specified goals, to achieve that goal they present their facts, opinion, and arguments in the most effective way among the targeted group.

 Propaganda in advertising is the way to attract customers towards a product and change their views about other’s products.
 Advertisers mislead and even lie in order to divert the attention of their customers.
 They are less bothered about the interest of their customers.
+This is exactly where Sentiment Analysis can help to improve the customer experience.

 In this article, we will discuss 7 types of propaganda techniques and how it controls your buying decisions.